Handy tips

 Boulder Throw Competition technique

 The technique ...throw the rock as far as you can.
-Don't step over the line, and try not to do shoulder.
+Don't step over the line, and try not to do a shoulder.